MJHendricks/LoginForm/README.md

 # Login and Registration Form using Java and MySQL

-## Overview
+This project uses the Java Database Connectivity (JDBC) API to register new user accounts and facilitate logins.
+User-provided usernames and passwords are inserted into a MySQL database table via a GUI interface.
+Users can then log in by comparing their input on the login page to the information stored in the database.
+If successful, they are granted access to the welcome page.

 ## Tools & Requirements
 - MySQL
-- JDBC
+- JDBC Driver for MySQL (Connector/J)
 - For this project, a database called "users" was created containing a table called "info" formatted as follows:
 <p align="center">
 <img src="https://github.com/MJHendricks/LoginForm/assets/65013192/4025f646-8507-4490-b56a-f5afa4c44d5d">
 </p>

-- It is also essential for the MySQL service to be running at all times for the project to function correctly.
+- It is also essential for the MySQL Service to be running at all times for this project to function correctly.

 ## Project Screenshots